wdnlotm/bulk2sc_GMVAE/_7_quick_demo/README.md

 ```python
 [0.1361472  0.07620474 0.03358484 0.06110592 0.11792746 0.03078262  0.165271   0.05988612 0.03028877 0.03015646 0.07783207 0.01938615  0.01753762 0.05920918 0.03208745 0.02136544 0.03122693].
 ```
-Now, let's generate a total of 2547 cells following the proportions above.
+Now, let's generate a total of 2547 cells following these proportions.
 ```python
 from GMVAE_generate_by_modelpt import *
 total_count=2547                                        # total cell count